ZelmaCorp/VotingTool/TESTING.md

 ### Required Environment Variables

 For integration tests to work properly, you need to set up test-specific environment variables.
-These are already included in the main `backend/.env.example` file.
+These are already included in the main `env.example` file.

 #### Test Sandbox Configuration
 ```bash